28left/descriptive_set_theory/_build/site/public/codingBorel-94b556498dd3b4eca88e4b49285cdb48.md

 The argument for $\bPi^0_n$ is analogous.
 ```

-The theorem facilitates working with Borel sets considerably.
+This theorem facilitates the description of Borel sets considerably.
 As an example, consider the set

 $$
 	A = \{ \alpha \colon \text{${}\alpha$ eventually constant} \}.